AndreTeixeira1998/overleafwiki/Manually-Extracting-Files-from-Database.md

 If your bsondump doesn't support the "--pretty" option.

 #### Install Go Compiler
 If you don't have it yet.
+Check https://golang.org/ for versions.
+(Using binaries here as installing from source seems to be more complicated then usual as Go is written in Go.
+The docs point to a bootstrap script but the instructions are not crystal-clear how to use it.)

     wget https://storage.googleapis.com/golang/go1.5.1.linux-amd64.tar.gz
     tar -xzf go1.5.1.linux-amd64.tar.gz